chuphalashit19/Machine-Learning-Basics/README.md

 We use the Machine Learning technique called Multiple Linear Regression to predict the data.
 Also i make use of scikit learn to do some mathematical equations.
 Go through code set by set to understand.

+# Polynomial-Regression-ML-
+This is similar to linear regression but contains a curve line So we make use of polynomial equation to solve this process Go through the code and graph to understand better